RAsadi/Remote/Readme.md

-# Remote 🎮
+# 🎮 Remote
-## A C-like Language

-Compiler for a simple, C-like language.
-Created because I wanted to write a C compiler for fun, but the grammar of C got to be a bit too weird at some point.
+Remote is a simple, C-like language, created because I wanted to write a C compiler for fun, but the grammar of C got to be a bit too weird at some point.

-So, I designed a language that behaves a lot like C, but with an easier to understand, LR(1) grammar
+So, I designed a language that behaves a lot like C, but with an easier to understand, LALR(1) grammar

-# Running 🏃‍♂️
+# 🏃‍♂️ Running

 `dune exec remote <path to file.rc>`

 Then, the compiled file will be in `build/<filename>`

-# Test 🧪
+# 🧪 Test

 `python3 test/test.py`

 Currently, one of the tests fails, due to a planned but unimplemented feature

-# Demo 📝
+# 📝 Demo

 A series of sample remote programs exist in `demo/`